leafsphp/docs/src/style-guide/README.md

 In committed code, prop definitions should always be as detailed as possible, specifying at least type(s).

 ::: details Detailed Explanation
-Detailed [prop definitions](/guide/component-props.html#prop-validation) have two advantages:
+Detailed [prop definitions](/v3.x/docs/component-props.html#prop-validation) have two advantages:

 - They document the API of the component, so that it's easy to see how the component is meant to be used.
-- In development, Vue will warn you if a component is ever provided incorrectly formatted props, helping you catch potential sources of error.
+- In development, Leaf will warn you if a component is ever provided incorrectly formatted props, helping you catch potential sources of error.
 :::

 <div class="style-example style-example-bad">